 Whether it be for work, to surf the internet, send emails, play games or socialize, most of us use our home computers on a daily basis.
 So vital are computers to how we live, it is therefore also important to make sure that they are always performing at their best and functioning at their fastest speeds.

 However, what many might not realize is that regular maintenance is required to keep your computer working at the peak of its powers - and this means making use of the best PC system utilities software.
-Among the myriad of tools offered by such programs is the option to defrag your hard drive, but what exactly is defragmentation and why is it so important to the health of your PC?
+Among the myriad of tools offered by such programs is the option to defrag your hard drive, but what exactly is defragmentation and why is it so important to the health of the best home computers?

 What is fragmentation?